Holland–Dozier–Holland: Lawsuits and solo careers

-In 1967, H-D-H, as they were familiarly called, entered into a dispute with Berry Gordy Jr. over profit-sharing and royalties.
+In 1967, H-D-H entered into a dispute with Berry Gordy Jr. over profit-sharing and royalties.
 Eddie Holland had the others stage a work slowdown and, by early 1968, the trio had left the label.
 They started their own labels, Invictus Records and Hot Wax Records, which were modestly successful.
 When Motown sued for breach of contract, H-D-H countersued.
 The subsequent litigation was one of the longest legal battles in music industry history.
 Because they were legally contracted to Motown's publishing arm, Jobete, they could not use their own names on songs they wrote, and their material was credited to Wayne-Dunbar.
 Edith Wayne was a friend of the Holland family, and Ron Dunbar was an associate who was a songwriter and producer.
 The lawsuit was settled in 1977.

 Dozier left Holland–Dozier–Holland Productions, Inc. (HDHP) in 1973 and resumed his career as a solo performing artist.
 In 1975, HDHP and Invictus Records sued Dozier and 31 others, claiming conspiracy to restrain trade and other charges.
 The suit was dismissed by a federal judge in 1982.
 From the mid-1970s onwards, HDHP, with Harold Beatty replacing Dozier, wrote and produced songs for a number of artists.
 HDHP even worked on material for Motown artists in the 1970s, including The Supremes and Michael Jackson, while its litigation against the company was still pending.
 Dozier commented in 2008, "The lawsuit was just our way of taking care of business that needed to be taken care of—just like Berry Gordy had to take care of his business which resulted in the lawsuit.
 Business is business, love is love."

 Holland–Dozier–Holland threatened to sue the band Aerosmith in 1989 due to the resemblance of parts of the song "The Other Side" (from the album Pump) to the Holland–Dozier–Holland song "Standing in the Shadows of Love".
 To forestall litigation, Aerosmith agreed to add Holland–Dozier–Holland to the songwriting credits in the album's liner notes.